Odette Wins Asia’s 50 Best Restaurants 2019

 The American Express Icon Award went to Seiji Yamamoto, the acclaimed Japanese chef of Nihonryori RyuGin in Tokyo.
 Chef Yamamoto is widely regarded as one of Japan’s finest chefs, known for his innovation of Japanese cuisine through modern techniques and creativity that has made him become a reference point all over the world for kaiseki cuisine.
 His three Michelin star restaurant has ranked within the top 10 of Asia’s 50 Best Restaurants for six consecutive years.

-The American Express Icon Award is a new addition to the Asia’s 50 Best Restaurants 2019 program this year, and celebrates individuals who have made an outstanding contribution to the restaurant industry worthy of international recognition, leading them to reach the status of culinary icons.
+The American Express Icon Award is a new addition to the Asia’s 50 Best Restaurants 2019 programme this year, and celebrates individuals who have made an outstanding contribution to the restaurant industry worthy of international recognition, leading them to reach the status of culinary icons.

 elit Vodka Asia’s Best Female Chef 2019 went to Garima Arora of Gaa Restaurant in Bangkok in recognition of her “huge impact on the dining scene in Asia in a short period with her brilliant blend of Indian traditions and Thai ingredients”, according to Drew.
 Chef Arora cut her teeth at top kitchens such as Noma and Gaggan (Asia’s 50 Best Restaurants 2015, 2016, 2017, 2018 winner), prior to opening her own, Gaa.
 Gaa also took the Highest New Entry award, coming in at number 16.

-Asia’s Best Pastry Chef was Fabrizio Fiorani, of Il Ristorante Luca Fantin in Tokyo (no.18 in this year’s list).
+Asia’s Best Pastry Chef was awarded to Fabrizio Fiorani, of Il Ristorante Luca Fantin in Tokyo (no.18 in this year’s list).
 The young chef of class 1986 was applauded for his modern, refined and inventive use of local ingredients in his sweet creations.